Forensic Scientist

 Hi Lisa!
 Besides taking science based classes, I also want to shadow some criminalists that I connected with on LinkedIn.
 Have you ever shadowed/had someone shadow you?
 What was it like?

-Asked by Theresa about 3 years ago
+Asked by Theresa over 3 years ago

 Sure, I visited crime labs and the coroner’s office before I got my first forensics job—usually it was just a tour and answering questions though I got to sit in with a police class at the coroner’s and view an autopsy and hear some lectures.
 Then I would do the same when we had visiting students.
 Interns are here for a longer period.
 We usually have them do minor paperwork and tasks and they can observe our work with evidence, fingerprints, scenes, etc so we can explain what we’re doing and why.
 It’s a great experience.
 I think you’ll find people in forensics very friendly and helpful.
 Best of luck to you!